OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

   default: 3

-  This parameter is deprecated, do not use!
+  <p>This parameter is deprecated, do not use!
 Number of internal samples for blur.
-Higher values increase quality
+Higher values increase quality<\p>

   </p>